Pallavi-Pandey/soft_engg-project-may-2024-se-may-9/README.md

 # Local Development Run
 - Run `local_run.sh`
 Provide a valid Google Gemini API key.
 It will start the app in the development enviroment.
-(Get you Gemini API key here for free.)[https://aistudio.google.com/app/apikey]
+[Get you Gemini API key here for free.](https://aistudio.google.com/app/apikey).

 # Folder Structure